Understanding Fusion Reactions: How to Identify Them Among Other Nuclear Processes

 While fusion powers the stars, harnessing it on Earth remains a monumental scientific and engineering challenge.
 Key efforts include:

-Facilities like the National Ignition Facility (NIF) use high-energy lasers to compress and heat tiny pellets of D-T fuel, triggering brief fusion bursts The details matter here.
-Simple as that..
+Facilities like the National Ignition Facility (NIF) use high-energy lasers to compress and heat tiny pellets of D-T fuel, triggering brief fusion bursts And that's really what it comes down to.. -

 Fusion offers a near-limitless energy source with minimal radioactive waste and no risk of runaway reactions.
 A kilogram of D-T fuel could theoretically produce energy equivalent to burning 10,000 tons of coal.